Skip to main content

 Read-only

-Fetch a customer's complete information using their unique ID.
-Use when you already know the customer ID.
+Fetches full details of a single customer using their ID.
+Use when you already know the customer ID to avoid listing all customers.

 Instructions